trambarhq/relaks-wordpress-example/README.md

 }
 ```

-The code creates the data source and the route manager.
 When SSR is employed, we ["hydrate"](https://reactjs.org/docs/react-dom.html#hydrate) DOM elements that are already in the page.
 We first perform the same sequence of actions that was done on the server.
 Doing so pulls in data that will be needed for CSR later (while the visitor is still looking at the SSR HTML).
 Passing `{ seeds: true }` to `harvest()` tells it to return the contents of asynchronous Relaks components in a list.
 These "seeds" are then planted into Relaks, so that asynchronous components can return their initial appearances synchronously.
 Without this step, the small delays required by asynchronous rendering would lead to mismatches during the hydration process.

 Once the DOM is hydrated, we complete the transition to CSR by rendering a second `<FrontEnd />` element, this time without the prop `ssr`.

 Then we enter an endless loop that polls the server for content update every 30 seconds.
+Most of the time, the request will end in 304 Not Modified.
+The timestamp will change when we purge it from the Nginx cache.

 ## Routing